debjitl45/day4/README.md

 Copy

 Q19.
-How to configure database using Spring Boot?
+How to configure database using Spring Boot?<br>
 The Spring Framework provides extensive support for working with SQL databases, from direct JDBC access using JdbcTemplate to complete “object-relational mapping” technologies such as Hibernate.
 To connect configure the database for your Spring Boot application, use the spring-boot-starter-jdbc or spring-boot-starter-data-jpa “starters”.To configure datasource configuration, use the application.properties file in your application.

 spring.datasource.url=jdbc:mysql://localhost/javadevjournal